Unity-Technologies/arfoundation-demos/README.md

 ### Missing Prefab in ImageTracking scene.
 If you import the image tracking package or download it from the asset store **without** the Onboarding UX there will be a Missing Prefab in your scene.
 This prefab is a configured [ScreenSpaceUI prefab](https://github.com/Unity-Technologies/arfoundation-demos/blob/master/Assets/UX/Prefabs/ScreenspaceUI.prefab) from the Onboarding UX.
 It is configured with the UI for finding an image with the goal of finding an image.

-## UX — also available on the asset store [here](https://assetstore.unity.com/packages/templates/ar-foundation-demos-onboarding-ux-164766)
+## UX — Also available on the asset store [here](https://assetstore.unity.com/packages/templates/ar-foundation-demos-onboarding-ux-164766)

 ![img](https://user-images.githubusercontent.com/2120584/87749152-b8fb4a00-c7ac-11ea-807c-0e04325f69da.png)

 A UI / UX framework for providing guidance to the user for a variety of different types of mobile AR apps.

 The framework adopts the idea of having instructional UI shown with an instructional goal in mind.
 One common use of this is UI instructing the user to move their device around with the goal of the user to find a plane.
 Once the goal is reached the UI fades out.
 There is also a secondary instruction UI and an API that allows developers to add any number of additional UI and goals that will go into a queue and be processed one at a time.

 A common two step UI / Goal is to instruct the user to find a plane.
 Once a plane is found you can instruct the user to tap in order to place an object.
 Once an object is placed fade out the UI.

 ![img](https://user-images.githubusercontent.com/2120584/87749208-e2b47100-c7ac-11ea-93ef-5955e2a541b1.png)

 The [instructional UI](https://github.com/Unity-Technologies/arfoundation-demos/blob/master/Assets/UX/Scripts/UIManager.cs#L25-L35) consist of the following animations / videos